warxander/warmenu/README.md

 WarMenu.IsMenuAboutToBeClosed() -- return true if current menu will be closed in next frame WarMenu.CloseMenu()

+-- Controls
--- Controls return true if activated WarMenu.Button(text, subText)
+WarMenu.Button(text, subText)
 WarMenu.MenuButton(text, id, subText)
 WarMenu.CheckBox(text, bool, callback)
 WarMenu.ComboBox(text, items, currentIndex, selectedIndex, callback) -- Use them in loop to draw
+-- They return true if were selected OR you can use functions below for more granual control WarMenu.IsItemHovered()
+WarMenu.IsItemSelected()
+-- See Usage section for more details

 WarMenu.Display() -- Processing key events and menu logic, use it in loop